pepopo978/perf_boost/README.md

 # PerfBoost

-A performance optimization DLL for World of Warcraft 1.12.1 that provides advanced render distance controls to improve FPS in crowded areas.
+A performance optimization DLL for World of Warcraft 1.12.1 that provides advanced render distance controls to improve FPS in crowded areas and in raids.

 ## Features